dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

-total-pairs | Unsigned | Total number of Q/R data items in the block. unmatched-queries | Unsigned | Number of unmatched queries in the block. unmatched-responses | Unsigned | Number of unmatched responses in the block. completely-malformed-packets | Unsigned | Number of completely malformed packets found in input for the block.
-See (#malformed-packets). partially-malformed-packets | Unsigned | Number of partially malformed packets found in input for the block.
-See (#malformed-packets).
+total-pairs | Unsigned | Total number of Q/R data items in the block. unmatched-queries | Unsigned | Number of unmatched queries in the block. unmatched-responses | Unsigned | Number of unmatched responses in the block. malformed-packets | Unsigned | Number of  malformed packets found in input for the block.

 Implementations may choose to add additional implementation-specific fields to the statistics.